 Cautions About Swimming in these Waterfalls in Alberta

 It may look refreshing to swim in all these Alberta waterfalls, but please take caution as it’s easy to drown in many of these areas.
 In 2020, three people lost their lives at Crescent Falls while swimming.
-Getting swept up in the undercurrent at these falls is a real concern, and rescue efforts will be tough.
+Getting swept up in the undercurrent at these falls is a real concern, and rescue efforts will be challenging.

 Additionally, the water in some of these waterfalls in Alberta is often below freezing, so it’s unlikely you’ll stay in the water for long.

 When is the Best Time to Visit these Waterfalls in Alberta?